 The student will enroll in HPE 330 (Clinical Experiences in Athletic Training II) during all 3 terms.
 The student will be assigned to a rehabilitation intensive rotation at an orthopedic outpatient clinic or related setting for a minimum of 50 hours and clinical rotations at North Central College for 250 hours.
 Specific requirements are included in the syllabus for HPE 330.

 The student will enroll in HPE 440 (Clinical Experiences in Athletic Training III) during all 3 terms.
 The student will be assigned to a 15 hour clinical rotation with an orthopedic physician/surgeon.
 In addition, the student will complete a 10 hour rotation with a general practice physician.
 The student will also complete clinical rotations at North Central College for 175 hours.
 The specific requirements are included in the syllabus for HPE 440.

 The student is required to complete an internship as part of their education in a setting of their choice.
 Our proximity to the Chicago provides access to variety of opportunities with clinics, high schools, industrial and corporate institutions, professional teams and athletes, and NCAA Division I athletic teams.
-A certified athletic trainer must be on staff at the facility.
 The minimum hour requirement will be 150 hours.